Xalp/MARS/README.md

 MARS uses a two-stage training pipeline:

 **Stage 1: AR SFT** -- Standard next-token prediction fine-tuning.
+This is a control step to eliminate the effect of the performance gain from the new data.

 **Stage 2: MARS** -- Masked block prediction with optional auxiliary AR loss.
+This stage trains the model to predict multiple tokens per forward pass by introducing mask token!

 ### Quick Start (0.5B)